USS Bonhomme Richard (LHD-6): Investigations and charges

 On 29 July 2021, an unnamed sailor was charged by the NCIS with aggravated arson under Article 126 of the Uniform Code of Military Justice (UCMJ) and hazarding a vessel under Article 110 of the UCMJ.
 The sailor was the same unnamed suspect questioned in August 2020 by NCIS and other federal law enforcement agencies and was identified as Seaman Apprentice Ryan Sawyer Mays in an affidavit unsealed in August 2021.
-The next step in the process will be an Article 32 hearing, the United States military equivalent of a preliminary hearing, to determine whether the case is strong enough to proceed to a court-martial.
+The next step in the process was an Article 32 hearing, the United States military equivalent of a preliminary hearing, to determine whether the case was strong enough to proceed to a court-martial.